HIGHLIGHTS-Super Rugby round four

 STORMERS 31-11 BRUMBIES

-Wing Dillyn Leyds scored a controversial try as South Africa's Stormers swung momentum in their favour and defeated an ill-disciplined Brumbies in their clash at Newlands.
+Wing Dillyn Leyds scored a controversial try as South Africa's Stormers swung momentum in their favour and defeated an ill-disciplined ACT Brumbies 31-11 in their Super Rugby clash at Newlands on Saturday.

 With the home side holding an eight-point advantage, Leyds dived over in the corner but appeared to lose control of the ball and came up disappointed, spurning the celebrations of his teammates.